iconomi-ag/iconomi-api/README.md

 * Official API documentation with samples can be found at **https://api.iconomi.com/**
 * Any issues with documentation or the api can be reported under this project
 * There is a sample library available for java at **https://github.com/iconomi-ag/iconomi-java**
+* There is a sample library available for dotnet at **https://github.com/lduchosal/iconomi-api-dotnet**
+*

 ## Change log